SofiaHelena1/BroadcastChat/README.md

 you can use: gcc tcpserver.c -o <name_executable_server> -pthread

 ### client.c
-The client.c can be compile for raspberry pi you can use:  ~/buildroot/buildroot-2021.02.5/output/host/bin/aarch64-buildroot-linux-gnu-gcc tcpclient.c -o <name_executable_client>-pthread
+The client.c can be compiled for raspberry pi you can use:  ~/buildroot/buildroot-2021.02.5/output/host/bin/aarch64-buildroot-linux-gnu-gcc tcpclient.c -o <name_executable_client>-pthread

-if you not want to use raspberry pi you just do: gcc tcpclient.c -o <name_executable_client> -pthread
+if don't want to use raspberry pi you just do: gcc tcpclient.c -o <name_executable_client> -pthread

 #### NOTE
-This program has the functionality, if the client is a raspberry, to turn on a led when the connection is made and turn off when it ends.
+if the client is a raspberry, this program has the functionality, of turning on a led when the connection is made and turn off when it ends.
 For this purpose it is necessary to compile, and to this: you can do: make and then send executable to  the rasp using the scp command If sucess you will se: